 Alt-azimuthal mount 80cm telescope by Astelco, managed for what concerns the scientific activity by the Physics Department (DIFI) of the University of Genova, Italy.

 The instrument was fully-characterized with standard stars observations in all the available filters for zero-point determination and extinction coefficient.
-The results of the commissioning have been submitted for publication to the Journal of Astronomical Telescopes, Instruments and Systems: the pre-review version is available on the arXiv server.
+The results of the commissioning have been published by the Journal of Astronomical Telescopes, Instruments and Systems: the pre-review version is available on the arXiv server.

 The telescope accounts with a double focal station: